grame-cncm/faust/architecture/soul/README.md

 Here are the available options:

+- `-midi to activate MIDI control`
 - `-nvoices <num> to produce a polyphonic self-contained DSP with <num> voices, ready to be used with MIDI`
 - `-effect <effect.dsp> to produce a polyphonic DSP connected to a global output effect, ready to be used with MIDI`
 - `-effect auto to produce a polyphonic DSP connected to a global output effect defined as 'effect' in <file.dsp>, ready to be used with MIDI`
-- `-midi to activate MIDI control`
 - `-juce to create a JUCE project`
+- `-dsp to create a 'dsp' compatible subclass`
 - `-play to start the 'soul' runtime with the generated SOUL patch`

 So for instance: